manuelinfosec/udptranscode/README.md

 whenever the error state is cleared from the socket.</p>

 <p>Once one endpoint of a tunnel is taken down, closing the socket, the
-other one exits as well; to re-establish the tunnel, UDPTranscoder must be restarted on both sides.</p>
+other one exits as well; to re-establish the tunnel, UDPTranscode must be restarted on both sides.</p>

 <p>IP version 6 is not supported.</p>